Skip to content

 Lemma: Our partners, our movements; they dare to imagine and build every day against all odds, and whether they fail or succeed at that, their ability to imagine a new way of being with each other and with nature is absolutely inspiring.

-My kid is an eight year old, and every day, through his own evolutionary growth, I see the power of humanity and the power of what we can do, what we can create together, and the role [young people are] going to play in our future.
+My kid is an 8-year-old, and every day, through his own evolutionary growth, I see the power of humanity and the power of what we can do, what we can create together, and the role [young people are] going to play in our future.

 More Stories